MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/WORKDATE-Function--Date-.md

  To set the work date to follow the calendar day so that the work date is always the current date, set *NewDate* to `TODAY` or `0D`.
 If you explicitly set *NewDate* to the current date, then the work date will also follow the calendar day.

 ## Example
- This example shows how to use the WORKDATE function.
+The following code sets the work date to January 1, 2018, and returns the new date in a message.
 This example requires that you create the following variable and text constant in the **C/AL Globals** window.

 |Variable|DataType|
 |----------|----------------|